kashirin-alex/swc-db/docs/README.md

 **SWC-DB© (Super Wide Column Database) - a High Performance Scalable Database**

 ***

 ## Introduction to the SWC-DB
+The SWC-DB _(Super Wide Column Database)_ a Super Fast database designed to handle [Yottabytes+](https://en.wikipedia.org/wiki/Yottabyte) on a [quadrillion](https://en.wikipedia.org/wiki/Orders_of_magnitude_(numbers)#1024) base of entries .

+_The proven test, on one machine(CPU Intel E3-1246V3 RAM 32GB SW-RAID 2x 2TB-7200rpm) run the DB and the Client, capabilities standing is a dozen terabytes of raw-data with 100+billion of record entries with performace input of ~250,000+ cells a second and random scan/select of one entry surrounds the microseconds to milliseconds, whereas performance varies on applied configurations and hardware. **Testing facillity is required for in deep and further testing.**_

 #### The **_```What is SWC-DB?```_** checklist ##